yetisoftworks/MeshyDB.SDK-docs/docs/users/updating_self.rst

       lastName : :type:`string`
          Last name of user.
       verified : :type:`boolean`
-         Identifies whether or not the user is verified. isActive : :type:`boolean`
+         Identifies whether the user is verified.
+      isActive : :type:`boolean`
-         Identifies whether or not the user is active. phoneNumber : :type:`string`, :required:`required` *if using phone verification* Phone number of user.
+         Identifies whether or not the user is active. phoneNumber : :type:`string`, :required:`required` *if using phone verification* Phone number of the user.
       emailAddress : :type:`string`, :required:`required` *if using email verification*
-         Email address of user.
+         Email address of the user.
       roles : :type:`string[]`
          Collection of roles user has access.
       securityQuestions : :type:`object[]`, :required:`required` *if using question verification*
          Collection of questions and answers used for password recovery if question security is configured. anonymous : :type:`boolean`
-         Identifies whether or not the user is anonymous.
+         Identifies whether the user is anonymous.

    .. group-tab:: C#